migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

 ## Security Considerations for Cluster Administrators

   * By enabling self-service, cluster administrators will expose the name of the namespace where OADP is running.  non-admin users are NOT granted any access to the OADP operator namespace.
+  * The nonadmin controller will not allow users to set includeClusterResources in a backup or restore.
+This is to prevent a scenario where a non-admin user would attempt to restore a cluster scoped resource to a namespace.
+OADP's backup policy is to automatically include cluster scoped resources like PV's that are associated with the namespace being backed up.
+Additionally cluster administrators can template an enforcement to `excludedClusterScopedResources` to prevent cluster scoped resources from being backed up.